shell-pool/shpool/README.md

 weight alternative to `tmux` or GNU `screen`.
 While `tmux` and `screen` take over the whole terminal and provide window splitting and tiling features, `shpool` only provides persistent sessions.
-The biggest advantage of this approach is that `shpool` does not break native scrollback.
+The biggest advantage of this approach is that `shpool` does not break native scrollback or copy-paste.

 ### Shell Config